mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 What’s cool is that you never have to redeploy the task just to change something.
 If you want to tweak the config later, you just sign a new version in the explorer and relayers immediately switch to it.

-## What I’d Improve Next
+## A Few Friendly Suggestions for Mimic

-- Add completions to the Mimic CLI.
-I felt unnecessary friction when typing out all the commands by hand without the ability to use tab completion.
+- Ship shell completions in the Mimic CLI (tab‑complete commands and flags).
-- In the docs, the links with northeast arrows are misleading.
-I thought they would open in a new tab, but instead they changed the current page.
-I often lost the original tutorial and had to come back to the Mimic site, then click on Docs, then find that tutorial again.
+- Make northeast‑arrow links open in a new tab to prevent context loss.
   ![Misleading northeast arrow next to a link](/images/misleading-northeast-arrow.png)
-- More visuals and less text in the docs (at least in the guides and tutorials)
+- Add more visuals in docs (diagrams and short clips where helpful).
-- A video walkthrough would have been helpful as a primer before the tutorial
+- Publish a short video walkthrough to prime new users.
-- More concise text in the docs to save developers time when ploughing through the docs
+- Tighten copy in guides: front‑load the “how,” trim repetition.

-_Follow them on_
+_Follow <a href="https://x.com/mimicfi?s=20" target="_blank" rel="noopener noreferrer">@mimicfi</a> on X_